 Pi Schwert‘s (1892) 12 games for the 1914-1915 Yanks was his only major league experience, during which time he managed six rbi’s; and lefty Wade Blasingame (1943) went 0-1 in 12 games for the ’72 club in his big-league finale after three seasons in Milwaukee and two in Atlanta with the Braves, and six years with the Astros.
 The Yanks got Blasingame from the Astros in June 1972, and sent him to the St. Louis Cardinals the following March.

 A new member of the Yankee November 22 birthday club arrived in late 2011, with backup catcher Austin Romine (1988) joining the bigs.
 A defensive specialist whom the Yanks hope will learn to hit, the Yanks got Austin in the second round of the 2007 amateur draft.
 He had three hits in 19 at bats while playing in nine games in 2011.
 Austin’s 2012 season was lost to a back injury, bad timing as he may have gotten some more major league play in light of the trade of prospect Jesus Montero.
 Mostly due to the loss of Francisco Cervelli to injury and then suspension, Romine spent virtually the entire 2012 season as Chris Stewart‘s backup, with decent defense and disappointing offensive numbers, although he did show an improvement in September.
 He hit one home run, drove in 10 runs, and batted .207 in 60 games, and played in AAA in 2014 and 2015 except for seven games and one game, respectively, in the Bronx.
 Romine had a bounce back season in the Bronx in 2016, serving as backup catcher all year, collecting four long balls and 26 rbi’s playing behind Brian McCann, then later phenom Gary Sanchez.
 His 2017 season was similar, with two home runs and 21 rbi’s in 80 games.
-Austin’s 10 long balls and 42 rbi’s in 2018 was a big improvement, as Sanchez had several DL stints.
+Austin’s 10, then eight long balls, then 42/35 rbi’s in 2018/2019 were a big improvement, as Sanchez had DL stints, and struggled at the plate, though his defense improved.
+Romine was lost to free agency in 2020, signing with Detroit, for whom he hit two long balls and drove in 17 in 37 games, then hit one long ball with five rbi’s in 28 games for the Cubs in 2021.
+His current Yankee numbers: 25, and 135.

 Players Born This Day